KriGol14/covidSmartApp/README.md

 # covidSmartApp
-C# Windows Forms App with helpful applications for the lockdown during the COVID-19 pandemic.
+C# Windows Forms App which can be helpful for a wide variety of users during the COVID-19 lockdown.